How do I apply?

 What do you mean by “post-money” SAFE?

 A “post-money” SAFE is a way to define the price per share or the ownership percentage that an investor receives after all SAFE investments are converted to equity.
 This all occurs immediately before the new money that comes in with the equity round.
 That next equity round then dilutes all the prior investors in the company including SAFE investments.

 What types of companies can apply?

 While we leave ourselves open to great entrepreneurs with transformative ideas, we have some general guidelines around company focus.

-Entrepreneurs Roundtable Accelerator (ERA) companies are technology companies, or companies with a significant technology component, since those are the companies we can help the most.
+ERA companies are technology companies, or companies with a significant technology component, since those are the companies we can help the most.
 We look for companies best able to take full advantage of the New York City opportunity as a starting point to successfully enter the market for their product, service or application.

 Are you looking for a particular stage company?